Andiea116/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card.md

 The model uses slices to evaluate the data, which is saved as "slice_output.txt".
 Reviewing this data for strong Precision, Recall, and F1 scores may lead to a discriminatory basis.
 ## Caveats and Recommendations
 A previous Udacity Project, “Supervised Learning: Project: Finding Donors for *CharityML*” required using 3 different models to compare the outcomes using this same data set.
 During this project, I used LinearSVC, AdaBoostClassifier, and KNeighborClassifer.
 The metrics comparing these models showed AdaBoostClassifier achieved a better F1 and accuracy score.
 Using this information, I used the AdaBoostClassifier model.

-The model has markdown abilities to export a csv file of the "slice_output.txt" to allow for closer review an analysis.